skaji/mi6/README.md

 ; execute some commands after `mi6 build` [RunAfterBuild]
 ; cmd = some shell command here

+[MetaGeneration]
+; by default, META6.json is regenerated with 2 spaces indentation ; if you want to modify that, you can set:
+; spacing = 4
 ```

 How can I manage depends, build-depends, test-depends?